carlosperate/Docs/docs/03_Advanced_Setup/00_Create_A_Bootable_MicroSD_Card_From_Preinstalled_Binaries.md

 ```

-Select the Micro SD from the drop down menu, e.g. /dev/sdc.
+Select the MicroSD from the drop down menu, e.g. /dev/sdc.

-NOTE: Be sure you’ re using the correct label; using of the wrong device identifier could result in the loss of all data on the Hard Drive of the host PC used.
+NOTE: Ensure you're using the correct label; using of the wrong device identifier could result in the loss of all data on the Hard Drive of the host PC used.

 Create a partition table from the top menu: Device → Create Partition Table... → Apply.